-Entry Cold Reset did not detect a DC-coupled link Condition Transmitter PLL ramping for a 1200MHz link Requirements RESET# asserted: TXGNDTRM RESET# deasserted: TXACDETECT on CAD_H[0] only Link detected: CTL and CAD TXIDLE, CLK TXL0 Receiver RXACTRM Requirements Exit • When RESET# deasserted: Condition • The voltage ramp on the CAD[0] pads is observed for 13 to 13.1ms • If receiver was detected (slow voltage ramp) • Enable retry mode (set RetryEn bit) • Switch CAD[7:0] and CTL to TXIDLE • Drive CLK in TXL0 Set LinkTrain[8b10b and ScrEn] and TXConfig[DeempEn] • When CLK is at 1200MHz transmitter goes to Training 0 o 13.2ms after RESET# deassertion if receiver is ready, go to Training 0 • Else Set Link Control[Link Failure], [End Of Chain], and [TXOff] • Go to PHY OFF (includes any ganged sublinks) Error If PLL/DLL fails to spin up, the link is not connected properly, or there is a fault Conditions in receiver or transmitter logic, the link could fail to exit AC Detect.
+Entry Cold Reset did not detect a DC-coupled link Condition 1 Transmitter PLL ramping for a 1200MHz link Requirements RESET# asserted: TXGNDTRM - RESET# deasserted: TXACDETECT on CAD_H[0] only Link detected: CTL and CAD TXIDLE, CLK TXL0 Receiver RXACTRM Requirements Exit • When RESET# deasserted: Condition • The voltage ramp on the CAD[0] pads is observed for less than 13-to 13.1 ms Wait until 13 to 13.1ms after RESET# deassertion • If receiver was detected (slow voltage ramp) • Enable retry mode (set RetryEn bit) • Switch CAD[7:0] and CTL to TXIDLE • Drive CLK in TXL0 Set LinkTrain[8b10b and ScrEn] and TXConfig[DeempEn] • When CLK is at 1200MHz transmitter goes to Training 0 o 13.2ms after RESET# deassertion if receiver is ready, go to Training 0 • Else Set Link Control[Link-Fail ure ], [End Of ChainEOC], and [TXOff] • Go to PHY OFF (includes any ganged sublinks) Error If PLL/DLL fails to spin up, the link is not connected properly, or there is a fault Conditions in receiver or transmitter logic, the link could fail to exit AC Detect.
 If the system can boot without this link, software should timeout and put the link in PHY OFF by setting Link Control[TXOff].